dcufsg/PublicDocs/cbe-xml-documentation.md

   </endDate>
 </date>
 ```

-https://www.loc.gov/standards/mods/v3/mods-userguide-generalapp.html#list consistent with date qualifiers as specified in the Metadata Open Description Schema (MODS) version 3.
+This can be used to demarcate a span of time and all standard `<date>` child elements for days, months and years are permitted.

 ## References to persons

 Persons named within the CBÉ metadata will be identified by reference to objects in the *Persons Database* (hereafter CBÉD).
 Given that many persons appear in several NFC collections - some photographers in CBÉG are also collectors in CBÉ, for example - objects in CBÉD serve as a single source of truth for personal metadata across the entire data set.
 Persons in CBÉ metadata are referenced by their CBÉD ID, stored in a `<person>` element.

-The CBÉD data structure will be extended to account for the following data structure.
+The CBÉD data structure will be expanded to account for the following elements.

 ### Example